'Black Lives Matter' road mural a hazard, city to spend $36,000 to remove it

-ATLANTIC CITY — The bright yellow Black Lives Matter road mural painted in September on Martin Luther King Boulevard created such confusion for drivers, who couldn't tell where travel lanes were located, police had to close the block between Atlantic and Pacific avenues to traffic.
+ATLANTIC CITY — The bright yellow Black Lives Matter road mural painted in September on Dr. Martin Luther King Jr. Boulevard created such confusion for drivers who couldn't tell where travel lanes were located, police had to close the block between Atlantic and Pacific avenues to traffic.

-City Council voted Wednesday evening to spend more than $36,000 to remove the surface of the block and repave it, and some council members expressed frustration that taxpayer dollars were so misspent.
+City Council voted 5-3 Wednesday night to spend more than $36,000 to remove the surface of the block and repave it, and some council members expressed frustration that taxpayer dollars were so misspent.
+Councilmembers Latoya Dunston, Jeffree Fauntleroy II and Moisse “Mo” Delgado voted against the measure.

-"We're going to remove Black Lives Matter, but we shouldn't have done it to begin with," said Councilwoman LaToya Dunston.
+"We're going to remove Black Lives Matter, but we shouldn't have done it to begin with," said Dunston.
 "We're going to waste taxpayer dollars because we didn't know the laws."

-"Right after the street was painted we had a lot of confusion with vehicles," said Sarkos of drivers who didn't know where to drive or which travel direction was allowed.
+"Right after the street was painted we had a lot of confusion with vehicles," Sarkos said, referring to drivers who didn't know where to drive or which travel direction was allowed.
 "It was painted the same color as the yellow lines."

+Jacqueline Grace is breaking barriers as the senior vice president and general manager of Tr…

+Kaleem Shabazz, 3rd Ward councilman and NAACP chapter president, said the city hopes to reopen the street before the summer.
+The street is in Shabazz's ward.

-Jerkins said the type of paint used cannot be painted over, because it will bleed through.
+Jerkins said the type of paint used cannot be painted over, because the existing paint will bleed through anything used to cover it.

+ATLANTIC CITY — Known as a “kind, sweet, little man” by family members, Christopher Willis l…

 "It has to be completely taken up, repaved and directional arrows added to it," Jerkins said.
 The work will be similar to a regular repaving job, he said.